mp-se/chamber-controller/README.md

 Flashing is done using my web flasher available at https://gravitymon.com/flasher/index.html.

-Its not possible to upgrade from versions older than 0.3 to 0.4+ for the esp32pro board, I had to change the flash layout in order to accomodate larger binaries which is required to fit the bluetooth stack.
+Its not possible to upgrade from versions older than 0.3 to 0.4+ for the esp32pro board, I had to change the flash layout in order to accomodate larger binaries which is required to fit the bluetooth stack and TFT libraries.

 # Software & Wifi Setup